• Skip to primary navigation

 Strawberry & Elderflower Jam - Fab Food 4 All #jam #strawberry #elderflower #canning

-The top selling Botanic Garden range of ceramics has been around since 1973 and was inspired on a visit by Susan Williams-Ellis to an antiquarian bookshop where she came across 30 19th-century floral designs.
+The top-selling Botanic Garden range of ceramics has been around since 1973 and was inspired on a visit by Susan Williams-Ellis to an antiquarian bookshop where she came across 30 19th-century floral designs.

-Susan was a trailblazer in the idea of mix and match tableware, championing the idea that not everything had to be uniform and so the Botanic Garden range came to be.
+Susan was a trailblazer in the idea of mix-and-match tableware, championing the idea that not everything had to be uniform and so the Botanic Garden range came to be.

-Not only is it beautiful but it’s also very practical as it’s dishwasher, freezer and microwave safe and can also be used as oven to tableware!
+Not only is it beautiful but it’s also very practical as it’s dishwasher, freezer, and microwave safe and can also be used as oven to tableware!

 Strawberry & Elderflower Jam - Fab Food 4 All #jam #strawberry #elderflower #canning

 It will however smash if you drop it, which one of our wedding guests discovered when taking hold of a friend’s gift which was a beautiful Botanic Garden bowl and jug – I can still hear the smash now!
-Luckily for us the gift was replaced but I felt terrible for my friends at the time!

 Strawberry & Elderflower Jam - Fab Food 4 All #jam #strawberry #elderflower #canning